rumialirome-ship-it/aklasbela-tv/README.md

 # 🎯 AKLASBELA-TV | Production Server Deployment Guide

 Welcome to the official deployment documentation for the **AKLASBELA-TV Exchange Platform**.
-This guide is designed for Senior System Administrators to set up a high-performance, secure environment on an **Ubuntu 22.04 LTS** VPS.
+This guide is designed for setting up a high-performance, secure environment on an **Ubuntu 22.04 LTS** VPS.

 ---